tylerlwsmith/deadhandmedia.com/README.md

 hugo server --bind "0.0.0.0" --baseUrl "http://$(ipconfig getifaddr en0)"
 ```

+## Manually clearing the getJSON cache

+To delete the cached posts from DEV, stop the server then delete the `resources/cache` directory.
+The data will be refetched the next time you start the server.

 ## Skipping builds on Netlify

 On commits that don't require a new build (like when making edits to the README), you can add `[skip ci]` or `[skip netlify]` to anywhere in the commit message.
 Netlify won't build that commit until a newer commit without that string in the commit message arrives, which conserves the monthly build minutes.
 You can read more about this in the [Netlify docs](https://docs.netlify.com/site-deploys/manage-deploys/#skip-a-deploy).